RenderKit/openvkl/doc/api.md

                              unsigned int attributeIndex,
                              const float *times);

-All of the above sampling APIs can be used, regardless of the driver's native SIMD width.
+All of the above sampling APIs can be used, regardless of the device's native SIMD width.

 ### Sampling Multiple Attributes